leahneukirchen/Iosevka-leah2/README.md

+# Iosevka Leah2

+This is a patched version of Iosevka by Renzhi Li.

+Modifications:
+* More APL-style (smaller) ∨ and ∧, ⊔, ⊣ and ⊢.
+* Thicker ⋄.

+Planned modifications:
+* Bigger standalone diacritics.

+---

+The original readme follows:

+---

 # Iosevka ![Version](https://img.shields.io/github/release/be5invis/Iosevka.svg)
 **Iosevka** is an *open-source*, *sans-serif* + *slab-serif*, *monospace* + *quasi‑proportional* typeface family, designed for *writing code*, using in *terminals*, and preparing *technical documents*.